Panchadip-128/Drone-Navigation-using-Reinforcement-Learning-/README.md

-# Drone Pathfinding and Navigation with Reinforcement Learning
+# Drone Pathfinding and Navigation with Reinforcement Learning:
 This project visualizes a drone's pathfinding journey in a grid environment, using both classical A* search and Reinforcement Learning (RL) techniques to achieve optimal navigation.
 The drone aims to reach a target location while avoiding obstacles and optimizing path cost.
 This file provides a comprehensive overview of the project’s structure, setup instructions, and available visualizations.

-# Table of Contents
+# Table of Contents:
 - ->  Features
 - -> Project Blocks
 - -> Setup Instructions